When it comes to communicating with your customers, there’s no one-size-fits-all approach.

 - Increase agent productivity.
 Freeing up your agents from having to manually reach out to customers means they can focus on the day-to-day task of helping your customers instead.
 One of our own customers was able to free up 25 of their own agents by leveraging proactive outreach for their delivery notifications.

 - Reduce customer effort.
 By proactively reaching out to your customers first, you save them the effort of having to reach out to you.
 Plus, automated communications means they skip the formalities that come with talking to a human, and get straight to the information they need.

 - Cut through the noise.
 Your customers’ inboxes are a busy place, making your emails easy to miss.
 Cut through the noise by reaching out to your customers over the phone or text instead.

 How Does Proactive Communications Work?

-To start, we’re launching Proactive Communications over Voice (with text soon to follow).
+To start, we’re launching Proactive Communications through Voice.
 Here’s a preview of how you can set up your own proactive outreach efforts.